OctopusDeploy/blog/blog/2020-07/connect-an-aws-account-to-octopus/index.md

 You need to select the **Programmatic access** option because Octopus Deploy will make API calls to AWS at the SDK level.

 :::hint
 When Octopus Deploy communicates with AWS, Octopus is not doing it from the AWS UI.
-Instead, it's making programmatic calls to AWS backend services, which requires access from the SDK level.
+Instead, it’s making programmatic calls to AWS backend services, which requires access from the SDK level.
 ::

 6. Select the **Programmatic access** and click the blue **Next: Permissions** button.

 Permissions for the user are going to depend on what AWS services you want Octopus Deploy to have permissions to.
-For example, let's say you want Octopus Deploy to just deploy EC2 instances, in that case, you would give the IAM user access to something like `AmazonEC2FullAccess`.
+For example, let’s say you want Octopus Deploy to just deploy EC2 instances, in that case, you give the IAM user access to something like `AmazonEC2FullAccess`.

-7. For the purposes of this blog post, we want Octopus to have the ability to communicate with all AWS services, so we'll choose the `AdministratorAccess` policy under **Attach existing policies directly**.
+7. For the purposes of this blog post, we want Octopus to have the ability to communicate with all AWS services, so we’ll choose the `AdministratorAccess` policy under **Attach existing policies directly**.
 After you choose the `AdministratorAccess` option, click the blue **Next: Tags** button as shown in the screenshot below.

-8. Tags aren't necessary for the purposes of this blog post, so you can click the blue **Next: Review** button.
+8. Tags aren’t necessary for the purposes of this blog post, so you can click the blue **Next: Review** button.

 9. Finally, to create the new IAM user, click the blue **Create user** button.